FabianPlum/OmniTrax/paper/paper.md

 subtraction, blob-detector, or optical-flow based approaches, common in multi-animal tracking [@Kalafatic2001;
-@Perez-Escudero2014; @Walter2021], the use of deep learning-based detectors allows for buffer-and-recover tracking in changing environments. `OmniTrax` automatically initiates new tracks when an animal is detected for the first time and terminates the track when the animal leaves the recording site or become occluded for prolonged periods. `OmniTrax` uses a tuneable Kalman-Filter and the Hungarian Method for cost assignment to extrapolate the 2D trajectories of identified animals across frames, so that temporarily missing detections, e.g. due to occlusion, motion blur, or other changes in appearance, can be compensated.
+@Perez-Escudero2014; @Walter2021], the use of deep learning-based detectors allows for buffer-and-recover tracking in changing environments. `OmniTrax` automatically initiates new tracks when an animal is detected for the first time and terminates the track when the animal leaves the recording site or becomes occluded for prolonged periods. `OmniTrax` uses a tuneable Kalman-Filter and the Hungarian Method [@Kuhn1955] for cost assignment to extrapolate the 2D trajectories of identified animals across frames, so that temporarily missing detections, e.g. due to occlusion, motion blur, or other changes in appearance, can be compensated.

 A key advantage of integrating such a pipeline into Blender is the seamless transition between automated tracking and iterative user-refinement.
-Additionally, Blender offers a number of video editing and compositing functions which make it possible to perform pre-processing.
-This includes cropping, masking, or exposure adjustment, prior to running inference on video footage within the same environment, without relying on external software packages.
+Additionally, Blender offers a number of video editing and compositing functions which make it possible to perform pre-processing of the imported video footage.
+This includes cropping, masking, or exposure adjustment, prior to running inference within the same environment, without relying on external software packages.

 `OmniTrax` additionally offers markerless pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from virtually arbitrarily large groups of individuals.
 We are using `OmniTrax` in ongoing research